tonymm81/table_project/README.md

 ver 103:
 deleted motor_up and motor_down function. also changed going up and going down functions. testing and figureout the bugs. now changes are made and lots of code deleted.
 bug: motorcontrol function doesnt work so perhaps probles is there that i have to control code flow where program goes after user choose the measurement.

+ver 104:
+table control works no and limit switches working also. i update the function ask user to control motor, and this how everything works now